Mr Niam Chiang Meng is the Chairman of Gardens by the Bay, the Maritime and Port Authority, and Mediacorp Pte Ltd.

 Mrs Quek was previously President of Singapore Anti-Narcotics Association and Deputy Chairman of National Volunteer & Philanthropy Centre, and was a board member of Housing & Development Board.
 In recognition of her community service, she was awarded The Public Service Medal in 2012 and The Public Service Star in 2017.
 Mrs Quek was also conferred Justice of the Peace in 2018.

-Mr Liew started his career at Andersen Consulting (Accenture).
-He was Managing Director for Accenture ASEAN Technology and had successfully delivered major technology and data projects across Singapore, Australia, China, and countries across ASEAN.
+Prior to NCS, Mr Liew was the Managing Director of GIC.
+He was the Director, of Technology Group and also headed GIC’s Business partner and Solutions Division.
+Mr Liew started his career in Accenture.
+As Managing Director for Accenture ASEAN Technology, Sam successfully delivered major technology and data projects across Singapore, Australia, China, and countries across ASEAN.

 Mr Pua Seck Guan is the Executive Chairman and Chief Executive Officer of Perennial Holdings Private Limited, an integrated real estate and healthcare company.
 Concurrently, he is the Chief Operating Officer and Executive Director (“ED”) of Asia’s leading agribusiness group Wilmar International Limited, which is listed on the Singapore Stock Exchange, and a Non-ED of Yihai Kerry Arawana Holdings Co., Ltd, which is listed on the Shenzhen Stock Exchange.